aanif/Shopify-Discount/README.md

 # Prerequesits for seting up the project

-Few need we need to make sure first in order to get the project setup is:
+Few things need we need to make sure first in order to get the project setup is:
 * You have composer installed.
-    * to check if it’s installed run composer -v
+    * to check if it’s installed run `composer -v`
     * if it’s not installed, follow the following instructions https://getcomposer.org/doc/00-intro.md
 * You have php8.0 installed
-    * to check if it’s installed run php -v
+    * to check if it’s installed run `php -v`
     * if it’s not installed, follow the following instructions https://www.geeksforgeeks.org/how-to-install-php-on-macos/

 # Setting up the project

-* After that clone the project using following command `git clone git@github.com:aanif/Shopify-Discount.git`
+* After that, clone the project using following command `git clone git@github.com:aanif/Shopify-Discount.git`

 (before cloning make sure that you have been invited to the repo)
-* run cd Shopify-Discount and then run composer install
+* run `cd Shopify-Discount` and then run `composer install`
-* next step is to setup the .env file for that run cp .env.example .env
+* next step is to setup the `.env` file for that run `cp .env.example .env`

 # Shopify Developer Take Home Test | Backend/Fullstack